h15200/notes/system-design.md

 - generally, most companies will want an RDBSM as the primary source of truth until they scale to the point where it just can't scale.
+  - The first millions of users still won't break your SQL db
+  - Breaking point is around the need of > 5TB a year
+  - other exceptions include metadata-driven data sets (document store), massive amounts of ingestion of data in the thousands per second, super low-latency applications
 - ACID compliant. data is structured and unchanging, strong consistency
 - A relational database that supports SQL (most of them) has the power of running SQL directly without having to load the data in memory.